bmitch/churn-php/README.md

 ## Compatibility
 * PHP 7.1+
-* Your project uses Git as version control system.

 If you want to install `churn-php` in Symfony project, your Symfony components version must be 3.3 or higher.